ILC virtual policy event – The overlap between ageism and ableism in the workplace: Insights for occupational health and training

 Time: 2.00pm-4.15pm GMT

-Join us for a virtual policy event to discuss the findings from an ESRC-funded research project conducted by researchers at the University of Kent and Vrije Universiteit Amsterdam, which has investigated perceptions of ageism and ableism among older workers and the impact these have on future plans for work.
+On Thursday 28 January 2021, we held a virtual policy event to discuss the findings from an ESRC-funded research project conducted by researchers at the University of Kent and Vrije Universiteit Amsterdam, which investigated perceptions of ageism and ableism among older workers and the impact these have on future plans for work.

 - Dr Brian Beach, Senior Research Fellow, ILc